 The above action creates the new event in your calendar.

-Depending on your Sync settings, the event will be synced with your Google Calender so that you can access it even on other devices.
+Depending on your Sync settings, the event will be synced with your Google Calendar so that you can access it even on other devices.

 To further test the synchronization, I’ve created a new event in Google Calendar.

-As you can see from the below image, the event created in the Google Calender has been successfully synced with the Calender app in Windows 10.
+As you can see from the below image, the event created in the Google Calendar has been successfully synced with the Calendar app in Windows 10.

-Do comment below sharing your thoughts and experiences about synchronizing Google Calender with the default Calendar app in Windows 10.
+Do comment below sharing your thoughts and experiences about synchronizing Google Calendar with the default Calendar app in Windows 10.